sanskrit/raw_etexts_english/blogs/manasataramgini/2006/10/2006-10-10_kumara-vidya-s.md

 ## gAngeya
 In the gA\~Ngeya form he is meditated upon thus:

-eka-vaktraM trinayanaM dADimI-kusuma-prabhaM |
+eka-vaktraM trinayanaM dADimI-kusuma-prabham |
-karaNDa-makuTopetaM kukkuTa-dhvaja dhAriNaM ||
+karaNDa-makuTopetaM kukkuTa-dhvaja dhAriNam ||
-nIlotpala-dharaM vande makarArUDhaM avayayaM |
+nIlotpala-dharaM vande makarArUDhaM avayayam |
-parashuM pUrNa-kuMbhaM cha savyahaste tu dhAriNaM ||
+parashuM pUrNa-kuMbhaM cha savyahaste tu dhAriNam ||
-araNiM kukkuTaM vAme gA\~ngeya-sama-rUpakaM |
+araNiM kukkuTaM vAme gA\~ngeya-sama-rUpakam |
 His mantra in this form is:
-OM hrAM ghaM ||
+OM hrAM gham ||

 He is mediated as having a single head with 3 eyes of the deep scarlet color of a pomegranate flower.
 He bears a braided turban on his head and